 Rev up your Christmas program with The Great ADVENTure: 4 Weeks of Christmas Lessons.
-These four weeks of Christmas lessons go with any Christmas program you choose.
-The lessons add meaning to the program practice.
+Because these four weeks of Christmas lessons go with any Christmas program you choose, you can add meaning to the program practice.

 How many times have you walked into a Christmas program rehearsal to find kids sitting, eyes glazed over, while the director goes over staging or lines with one or two principal players?
 Or the kids run around rambunctiously while “Joseph” or “King Herod” is fitted in his costume?
 This was one pitfall we wanted to avoid with our Christmas program — getting the kids to participate just to bore them silly for an hour.

-That’s why we came up with ADVENTure — where kids spend their rehearsals wrapped up in vacation Bible school-style activities and learning the program.
+That’s why we came up with ADVENTure so kids can spend their rehearsals wrapped up in vacation Bible school-style activities and learning the program.
 In our ADVENTure, kids begin and end each session by singing songs from the musical, which they learn quickly.
 But it’s really the time between the songs that makes ADVENTure a success.

-We scrapped our typical Christmas program where kids stand onstage and merely perform for their parents and grandparents.
-ADVENTure — our four-week Christmas VBS-style program — gives kids a fresh understanding of Jesus’ birth and an opportunity to minister to their audience — not just perform for them.
+Because of this, we scrapped our typical Christmas program where kids stand onstage and merely perform for their parents and grandparents.
+ADVENTure — our four-week Christmas VBS-style program — gives kids a fresh understanding of Jesus’ birth and an opportunity to minister to their audience through their performance.

-One of the best features of VBS is small groups of kids who meet with their own leader.
-An ADVENTure program is designed the same way.
+One of the best features of VBS is small groups of kids who meet with their own leader so the ADVENTure program is designed the same way.
 We form “flocks” with an adult “shepherd.”
-Mixing age groups eliminates many discipline issues and builds relationships between kids who normally might not get the chance to interact are in the same group.
+Mixing age groups eliminates many discipline issues and builds new friendships because kids who normally might not get the chance to interact are in the same group.

-To do your own ADVENTure each week, set up three learning stations based on the program concept.
-Rotate the flocks and their shepherds through each of the three stations in 15-minute intervals.
-Each child should get the opportunity to participate at each station every week.
+To do your own ADVENTure each week, first set up three learning stations based on the program concept.
+Rotate the flocks and their shepherds through each of the three stations in 15-minute intervals so each child has the opportunity to participate at each station every week.

-• Make it important.
-We insist that the program be held on a Sunday morning in Advent.
+We insist that the program is held on a Sunday morning in Advent.
 We have the sound, special effects, and multimedia folks give it the full treatment.
 Then the kids realize how important their preparation has been.